 The only on-campus living option is residence halls, commonly known as dorms.
 UF has 26 dorms to choose from, and each dorm has its own unique features.
 Different dorms offer different layouts, including traditional style and suite style.
 Traditional-style dorms have halls with rooms (typically doubles and triples) and communal bathrooms.
 Suite-style dorms are more similar to hotel rooms and each room has its own bathroom.

 Dorms are offered as 9-month leases.
-Rates range from $2,278 to $4,125 per semester, which equates to $4,556 to $8,250 for the school year.
+At the time of publication in January 2024, rates range from $2,719 to $5,058 per semester, which equates to $5,438 to $10,116 for the school year.
 For more information about dorm rates and billing, see the UF housing and residence life website.

 Dorm rates at UF include your room, internet service and access to laundry.
 They come furnished with a desk and chair, dresser, extra-long twin bed, closet space and shelving.
 Most dorms also have common spaces with a microwave, kitchenette and lounge space to hang out with friends.